TexasInstruments-Sandbox/edgeai-rgb-ir-app-examples/README.md

 The main camera used in these applications is a 5 MP global shutter RGB-Ir sensor, OX05B1S from Omnivision.

 These applications are provided in accordance with an application note (link TBD).
 The applications include:
+* Visualization of RGB stream on a display with Gstreamer
 * Dual visualization of RGB and Infrared streams on the same display with Gstreamer
 * Dual visualization of RGB and Infrared streams on the same display with TIOVX (build to be 1:1 with gstreamer for comparing performance)
 * DMS+OMS+Video Telephony representative application built with Gstreamer.